EstelleKlevenz/docana-emi-25/README.md

 ### Evidence minus Intuition (EMI)

 To explore this we employ the EMI-Score.
 The Evidence-minus-Intuition measure was created in the context of US congressional speeches and the communication of politicians.
 It aims to capture how much of their language is "evidence-based" opposed to "intuition-based" to give insight into their approach to honesty and truthfulness [2].
-"Evidence-based" reasoning apporaches truth "by relying on evidence, facts, data and other elements of external reality" [2] whereas the "intuition-based" approach relies "on feelings, instincts, personal values and other elements drawn mainly from a person’s internal experiences" in its conception of truth [2].
+"Evidence-based" reasoning approaches truth "by relying on evidence, facts, data and other elements of external reality" [2] whereas the "intuition-based" approach relies "on feelings, instincts, personal values and other elements drawn mainly from a person’s internal experiences" in its conception of truth [2].
 The EMI is not concerned with the actual truth value of the content it is applied on but only considers the rhetoric.
 Therefore, we cannot infer anything about the actual quality of posts.
 But we assume that the concept can be transferred from political speech to the diverse content of Reddit forums - the social-media data to be analyzed - and can be employed to gain insight about the present language.

 ### Hypotheses

 The data used are long Reddit posts from different subreddits, subforums on the platform.
 We expect some to have more evidence based language and other to rely more on intuition in how topics are discussed.
-More evidence-based language we expect in subreddits that explicitely have real-world facts as content, as news pages or "funfacts" people share.
+More evidence-based language we expect in subreddits that explicitly have real-world facts as content, as news pages or "funfacts" people share.
 In our selection this would correspond to the r/worldnews, r/news, r/explainlikeimfive and r/todayilearned.
-We also expect evidence based communication in subreddits that have a defined topic that is supposed to be discussed seriously and or subreddits that explicitely focus on science, as in r/buildapc, r/technology and r/askscience.
+We also expect evidence based communication in subreddits that have a defined topic that is supposed to be discussed seriously and or subreddits that explicitly focus on science, as in r/buildapc, r/technology and r/askscience.
 Intuition-based language on the other hand we expect in subreddits that regard personal experience, like in r/relationships, r/offmychest, r/talesfromtechsupport and r/depression, and advice: r/relationship_advice, r/askmen, r/dating_advice, r/loseit, r/advice.

 Our research quest is to show that the EMI can be applied to the domain of social-media and to find out how language is used in different subreddits.